mrfdev/CMI/Resources/Add-ons/discordsrv/README.md

 - Contributions by `@Zrips#9691` who's been showing me where to find what in the CMI API and CMI Source code, thank you for your awesome plugins.
 - Contributions by `@The456gamer#3999` who's on my 1MB team and has helped bug-fix my alerts, thank you!
 - Contributions by `@BoredManPlays#0001` manually merged with alerts.yml, thank you!
+- Contributions by `@yakirarage` for helping with the playerdeathevent alerts.yml

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> TODO